lucas-ige/geomodeloutputs/doc/src/installation.rst

   echo "export \$PYTHONPATH=\$PYTHONPATH:~/python-packages" >> ~/.bash_profile

-If you use the Z shell (which is the default on modern MacOS installation):
+If you use the Z shell (which is the default on modern MacOS installations):

 .. code-block:: sh